kaiuerlichs/exploring-social-networks/script/script.md

 ## Heuristic searches
 - Not viable on the dataset
     - The features provided do not give heuristic information on how close two people may be
-    - Even with potential heuristic information, the design of an admissable and consistent heuristic may not be possible as the information is hard to express in path-lengths
+    - Even with potential heuristic information, the design of an admissible and consistent heuristic may not be possible as the information is hard to express in path-lengths
     - Common heuristics such as Manhattan or Euclidean distances are not applicable as nodes do not exist in a dimensional space graph

 ## Constraint Satisfaction Problems